 you are attending

 the time you arrive until

 Getting to Martha’s Vineyard:

 Getting to Martha’s Vineyard is easy once you know what your options are. >Click here< for a complete description transportation offerings from a number of US cities to Martha’s Vineyard.

 Unless you fly, you will be arriving on Martha’s Vineyard by ferry, either in Oak Bluffs (seasonal) or Vineyard Haven (year-round).
 Only about 6 miles apart, each of these Martha’s Vineyard towns offers taxi and bus service adjacent to the terminal.
 The airport, located in Edgartown, is on the bus route and taxis are also available.

 Staying on Martha’s Vineyard:

 Though wedding invitations usually include a list of convenient B&B’s, hotels and inns, to see additional listings >View All Accommodations<.

 Each of Martha’s Vineyard’s six towns offer restaurants and shops.
 The towns of Edgartown, Vineyard Haven and Oak Bluffs are larger and therefore the choices are more varied and the hours longer.
-West Tisbury and Chilmark are both ‘dry.’
-There are no liquor stores and if you want to drink any alcoholic beverage at a restaurant, you will want to bring your own (BYOB).
+Chilmark is the Island’s remaining ‘dry’ town.
+No alcoholic beverages of any kind are available for purchase; if you want to drink any alcoholic beverage at a restaurant, you need to BYOB – bring your own.

 Getting Around to Martha’s Vineyard: